 Stem cell therapy

 Stem cell therapy is being investigated to treat patients with COVID-19 in clinical trials.
 It is thought that mesenchymal stem cells can reduce the pathologic changes that occur in the lungs, and inhibit the cell-mediated immune inflammatory response.
+Remestemcel-L (ex vivo cultured adult human mesenchymal stem cells from the bone marrow of healthy adult donors) is currently in phase 3 trials for the treatment of moderate to severe acute respiratory distress syndrome in ventilator-dependent COVID-19 patients; however, an interim analysis of data found that the trial is not likely to meet its 30-day mortality reduction end point and has stopped enrolment, although the trial will be completed with the patients currently enrolled, with follow-up as planned.
 The National Institutes of Health guidelines panel recommends against the use of mesenchymal stem cells for the treatment of COVID-19 except in the context of a clinical trial.
 Adipose-derived mesenchymal stem cells have been approved by the FDA for the treatment of severe COVID-19.

 Granulocyte colony-stimulating factor (G-CSF)

 Recombinant G-CSF plus usual care did not accelerate clinical improvement compared with usual care alone according to preliminary findings from a randomized clinical trial in patients with lymphopenia and no comorbidities.
 Larger studies are needed to determine whether G-CSF, which increases peripheral blood leukocyte and lymphocyte cell counts, is beneficial in COVID-19 patients.
 Very low-certainty evidence suggests that recombinant G-CSF may reduce risk of death and need for mechanical ventilation compared with standard care.